-According to the principle mentioned above, the deposit insurance limit shall be calculated by person and by bank.
+According to the principle mentioned above, the insurance limit shall be calculated by person and by bank.
 Consequently, there are two options to increase the deposit insurance protection:

-- a) by using multiple banks concurrently and dividing your savings among them, and/or - b) by increasing the number of deposit owners (it is not possible in every bank).
+dividing your savings among them,

+b) by increasing the number of deposit owners (it is not possible in every bank).